marhass/Gravity/_posts/2017-07-10-Introductions.md

 <p>
-Thus far, we have covered how computing works, both historically and currently; what [Github](https://github.com/) is and why we should use it; the different types of creative commons licenses; and how to build a website using Jekyll and Github Pages, which is what you are looking at right now!
+Thus far, we have covered how computing works, both historically and currently; what <a href="https://github.com/">Github</a> is and why we should use it; the different types of creative commons licenses; and how to build a website using Jekyll and Github Pages, which is what you are looking at right now!
 </p>